A simple way to invest in real estate projects

 Profitus acts only as an intermediary, so that the direct relationship between the investor and the project owner would be preserved in the event of cessation of activity.
 As the assets of the project owner are pledged to the platform, which represents the interests of the investors under the law, the assets would remain with the investors.

-7. What is the screening process for projects that are published on the platform?
+7. What loans are funded on the Profitus platform?

 Profitus pools money for various types of business loans.
 Currently, Profitus platform finances two main products.
 The first is business loans with real estate mortgages, where real estate is pledged as a primary mortgage to secure investors' interests.
 The second, business loans where real estate is secured by a secondary mortgage to secure the investors' interests, in which case the personal guarantee of the company's CEO or a related person is also provided.